evanx/redis-scan-bash/README.md

 ```
 where we use a double-dash to delimit the scan arguments and the `each` command.
 In this case we execute `hlen` against each key of type `hash`

-Actually the script knows that `hlen` is a hashes command, and so `@hash` is superfluous, and so the following works:
+Actually the script knows that `hlen` is a hashes command, and so `@hash` can be omitted:
 ```shell
 redis-scan 13 -- hlen
 ```